Staffing of the department

 - Year 7 – The Formal Elements

-Pupils study the formal elements of art: line, tone, form, texture, colour, shape, space.
+The Formal Elements are the building blocks of all art and through the study of these pupils can begin to experience and understand art and design as they begin their journey in art education.
+Pupils study the seven elements of art: line, tone, form, texture, colour, shape, space.
 They focus on drawing techniques, observation skills, painting and mark making.
 The pupils experience many different materials and build their knowledge of artists through analysis of artworks and develop their understanding of art techniques through practical work.
+Pupils are encouraged and pushed to experiment with the media they are working with to build confidence in trying new experiences, gaining new skills and expressing their ideas and opinions.

 - Year 9 – Natural Forms